MA by Project - MA

-The MA by Project is an innovative degree that gives you the opportunity to set your own agenda as a practitioner / researcher.
-You will be supported to develop and explore your practice through a self-directed research project, making your own work central to your programme of study throughout the duration of the course.
+The MA by Project is an innovative multidisciplinary research degree that gives you the opportunity to set your own agenda as a practitioner / researcher.
+You’ll be introduced to the theoretical, methodological, and practical tools with which to undertake an independent research project as preparation for doctoral study or professional practice.

 At the end of each semester work is submitted for assessment.

 - an honours degree in the subject of the project